trautmaa/trautmaa.github.io/_pages/06_simplepart.md

                 I spent the Fall semester learning the art of teaching through a professional residency in education at the High Mountain Institute in Leadville, CO.
 I planned trigonometry units and taught advanced algebra.
 I also co-led three expeditions (totaling around 6 weeks) in which we focused on backcountry skills and leadership techniques.
             </p>
             <p>
                 In the Spring I worked as a Wilderness Therapy Guide in Waitsfield, Vermont.
-We aided students with mental illness and troubled pasts as they worked through a challenging curriculum designed to help them overcome their circumstances.
+My co-leader and I aided students with mental illness and troubled pasts as they worked through a challenging curriculum designed to help them overcome their circumstances.
             </p>
             <p>
                 These experiences directed my growth as an educator and wilderness guide.
 More than anything they honed my patience and ability to empathize.